metamn/inu-v2-b/README.md

 - From bottom to top starting with standalone components.
 - Focus on props only, default values and _skip states_.
 - Skip the UI/UX design part.
 Leave it as it is.
+- Create additional components when necessary.
+Like `MenuItem` for `Menu`
 - Check components also in Storybook.
 - Leave no warnings in the console logs.